-Static VRP entries are configured using the static-entry command available in the config>router>origin-validation context of the base router.
+Static VRP entries are configured using the static-entry command in the configure router originvalidation context of the base router.
 In SR OS, a static entry can express that a specific prefix and origin AS combination is either valid or invalid.

 Dynamic VRP entries are learned from RPKI local cache servers and express valid origin AS and prefix combinations.
 The router communicates with RPKI local cache servers using the RPKI-RTR protocol.
 SR OS supports the RPKI-RTR protocol over TCP/IPv4 or TCP/IPv6 transport; TCP-MD5 and other forms of session security are not supported.
 7450, 7750, and 7950 routers can set up an RPKI-RTR session using the base routing table (in-band) or the management router (out-of-band).
+Dynamic VRP entries are configured and displayed using the RPKI commands in the configure router origin-validation and show router origin-validation contexts.
+For command information, see the following:

-For more information, see the 7450 ESS, 7750 SR, 7950 XRS, and VSR Router Configuration Guide.
+7450 ESS, 7750 SR, 7950 XRS, and VSR MD-CLI Command Reference Guide